nwisbeta/github.io/pages/app_design/typography.md

 For the following use cases, text may use right alignment:

-* Content related to a left alignment category _WHAT DOES THIS MEAN?_
+* Content related to a left alignment category
 * Conversion to a right-alignment language like Arabic, Hebrew, or Urdu

 ### Example settings page includes general settings, preferences, accessibility, legal/privacy information and log out